-Drug addiction detoxification programme in Southampton, Hampshire
+Drug detox clinic in Southampton, Hampshire

 When an individual has developed a drug addiction, their body becomes used to having this substance in their system, which means that when the individual suddenly stops taking the drug or significantly reduces their consumption, this can result in unpleasant and sometimes distressing drug withdrawal symptoms.
 Depending on the extent and severity of an individual’s drug addiction, attempting to go through the drug detox process alone is rarely successful, and can even be dangerous.